Fudan-iGEM/2025-wiki/pages/engineering.md

 #### Build

 We implemented the new standard operating procedure: yeast cultures were incubated with PCB for 1 hour prior to fluorescence measurement.
-See details on our [Experiment page](/experiments/).
+See details on our [Experiments](/experiments/) page.

 #### Test